a-sit-plus/signum/README.md

 ### Signature Verification

-To verify a signature, obtain a `Verifier` instance using `verifierFor(k: PublicKey)` on `SignatureAlgorithm`.
+To verify a signature, obtain a `Verifier` instance using `SignatureAlgorithm.verifierFor(k: PublicKey)`.
 `SignatureAlgorithm`s can be obtained from an `algorithm` member on a variety of specialized algorithms.
-A variety of constants, resembling the well-known JCA names, are also available on `SignatureAlgorithm`'s companion.
+A variety of constants, resembling the well-known JCA names, are also available in `SignatureAlgorithm`'s companion.

 As an example, here's how to verify a basic signature using a public key:
 ```kotlin